 The amount of plastic waste is now at a critical level.
 According to National Geographic, during 2010 roughly 8 million tonnes of plastic ended up in our oceans.

 - Swap your disposable plastic shopping bags for a re-usable one.
-For example, this one from Amazon folds flat so you can keep it in your car for an impromptu trip to the shops, and also works as a cooler bag.
+For example, you can get soft fabric bags that fold into their own pouch.
+So you can keep it in your car for an impromptu trip to the shops.

-- Swap disposable plastic cutlery for cultery made from bamboo or cornstarch (which are both biodegradable).
+- Swap disposable plastic cutlery for cutlery made from bamboo or cornstarch (which are both biodegradable).

 - Swap your coffee cups for a thermos or a reusable cup like a Keep Cup.

 - Use refills for personal hygiene products like shampoo and handwash.
 Or switch to bars of soap with minimal packaging – you could even try making your own.